 NGC reports only 32 examples graded MS-65 RD and higher, with a top pop of one coin graded MS-67.
 A similar cherry-picking dynamic plays out, but with smaller numbers than those listed at PCGS.

 Prices realized in recent years for PCGS-certified Full Red 1911-D cents average around $750 for MS-65 and about $1,200 for MS-66.
 A top-pop example sold for $42,000 in March of this year, and the other MS-67 coin sold for $61,688 in September of 2018.

 Prices for Full Red High Mint State NGC coins in recent years are interesting.
 MS-65 sees a similar average to PCGS, while in MS-66 NGC-certified examples have been selling for around $3,000 – almost twice as much as PCGS-certified 66s.
 There are no auction records for NGC MS-67 RD 1911-D Lincoln cents at the time of writing.

 Brenner’s “Wheat Cent” reverse.
 Two sheaths of wheat wrap around the right and the left side of the coin.
 At the top of the design, the motto “E · PLURIBUS · UNUM” wraps around the rim.
-ONE CENT is inscribed in large letters, sans serif, the bottom arm of the E extends beyond the arm at the top.
+ONE CENT is inscribed in large sans serif letters, with the bottom arm of the E extending beyond the arm at the top.
 The middle arm is recessed.
-Beneath, in the same font, but smaller type: UNITED STATES OF AMERICA.
+Beneath, in the same font but a smaller type, is the legend UNITED STATES OF AMERICA.

 The edge of the 1911-D Lincoln cent is smooth or plain.